green3g/cmv-widgets/widgets/AppSettings/README.md

 AppSettings
 ===============

-CMV Version: 1.3.3

-A widget designed for use in CMV that allows the user to save the current state of the map extent and visible layers.
+A widget designed for use in dojo applications like CMV (v1.3.3) which allows the user to save the current state of the application including map extent and visible layers.
 It also provides functionality to share the current state of the application via a url.
-Additional functionality using Topic.subscribe and Topic.publish
-allows widget developers to save additional settings.

 ##Features:
 - Allow the user to save the current state of the map extent and visible layers